Ford’s new SYNC 4 infotainment system will launch with its next generation of vehicles, starting with the Mustang Mach-E in 2020.

 How Will SYNC 4 Change the Infotainment Landscape?

 SYNC 4 could represent one of the most advanced tech units in non-luxury cars.
 It also embodies the shift towards cloud-based computing and machine learning in vehicles.
 For better or worse, people will have the capability to operate more and more technology in their cars.

 The big question is whether low-end models will still get a version of base SYNC or if they’ll get upgraded to SYNC 3.
+Looking at the new Bronco and Bronco Sport gives us a good baseline.
+The Bronco Sport comes standard with SYNC 3, and no option for SYNC 4.
+The more expensive Bronco has SYNC 4 standard.
 With consumer demand for smart infotainment, especially Apple CarPlay and Android Auto, there doesn’t seem to be a role for the base SYNC in future models.
 It seems likely that the Escape, redesigned for 2020, will be the last new model to use the tiny 4.2-inch base SYNC system.